+CloudBees Team Edition Solution

+Instance Administration for CloudBees Jenkins Solutions

+The CloudBees Jenkins Enterprise offering provides Managed Masters "as-a-service" on most public and private cloud providers, helping organizations to scale continuous integration and continuous delivery (CI / CD).
+The CloudBees Jenkins Team product, on the other hand, provides a single-instance option that allows small, independent teams to implement continuous integration and delivery.

-The offering , ingto The product,while.
-B that areby the , available throughYou can see what are available using , together with what ones and what ones you have already (or or as infrastructure from AmazonMicrosoft ()You can easily down-size from the Enterprise offering to the Team offering by directoryaimed atusingeithers
+CloudBees Jenkins Enterprise works best for large-scale installations while CloudBees Jenkins Team is designed for smaller-scale installations.
+Both products include verified integrations and worry-free upgrades that are enabled by and monitored through the Beekeeper Upgrade Assistant, and available through the CloudBees Assurance Program.
+You can see what plugins are available using the Beekeeper Upgrade Assistant, together with what ones have been updated and what ones you have already installed.

+CloudBees Jenkins Team provides a stable Jenkins distribution, verified (or curated) plugins, and expert assistance.
+It can run as a stand-alone Java process installed manually for your operating system, or as a pre-configured Docker image, or within cloud-based infrastructure from Amazon (Amazon Web Service) or Microsoft (Azure).
+You can easily down-size from the Enterprise offering to the Team offering by removing the license.xml file in your JENKINS_HOME directory, disabling any unlicensed plugins, and restarting Jenkins.

+This section is aimed at instance administrators who want to continuously build, test, and deliver applications using either Managed Masters or CloudBees Jenkins Team instance.

+Building, testing, and deploying applications

 A continuous delivery pipeline is an automated expression of your process for getting software from version control right through to your end users.
 Every change to your software (committed in source control) goes through a complex process on its way to being released.
 This process involves building the software in a reliable and repeatable manner, as well as the progression of the build through multiple stages of testing and deployment.
 Jenkins Pipeline is a suite of plugins that support implementing and integrating continuous delivery pipelines into Jenkins.